Viacom says Cablevision bundling lawsuit should be tossed

-(Reuters) - Viacom Inc said on Wednesday an antitrust lawsuit by Cablevision Systems Corp accusing it of forcing cable providers and subscribers to buy channels they don’t want, should be thrown out.
+May 8 (Reuters) - Viacom Inc said on Wednesday a $1 billion lawsuit by Cablevision Systems Corp accusing it of forcing cable providers and subscribers to buy channels they don’t want, should be thrown out.

 The owner of MTV and Nickelodeon contended that Cablevision should be bound by its contract, and should not be allowed to take a legal position it had recently opposed in a similar case.